Fadifloyd/Fadifloyd/README.md

-i am going to play cricket. let's try to gather more people.
+i am going to play cricket. let's try to gather more people. let's go the stadium.